kasteway/NLP_AirBnB_Reviews/README.md

 ### **TOOLS**

 The following tools were used in this project:
-1. Python, Pandas, NLTK, Spacy to:
+1. Python, Pandas, NLTK, SpaCy to:
 •	Clean & Explore
-•	Feature Engineering
+•	Dimension Reduction

 2. SKLearn & NLTK tools to implement various topic modeling and sentiment analysis